MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## MobileFirst Analytics Console
-You can open the Analytics Console from the MobileFirst Operations Console.
+You can open the Analytics Console from the MobileFirst Operations Console, by clicking on "Analytics Console".

 ![Analytics console button](analytics-console-button.png)